Carnedd Moel Siabod from Pen y Gwryd

 Limited and paid for at Pen y Gwryd.

-Carnedd Moel Siabod from Pen y Gwryd Route Map and GPX Download
+Carnedd Moel Siabod from Pen y Gwryd Ordnance Survey Map and GPX File Download

 This is another of those quiet, wild and pathless routes that were typical of the routes I published on Walk Eryri.
 Carnedd Moel Siabod is probably better ascended from the Capel Curig side, usually by scrambling up Daear Ddu.This walk was more of an addon to a wild camp than anything else, but shows you can ascend Siabod from this side too if you fancy a change.